pacoguzman/lolcommit_github_chrome_extension/README.md

 ## TODO

-Please I need someone to make work the binding to the GitHub pageUpdate event
+Whatevet you want to me to include

 ## Source Code License(s)